Sincorá antwren: Feeding

 The Sincora antwren's diet and foraging behavior are not known but are assumed to be similar to those of others of its genus.
 They feed on arthropods, usually in pairs or family groups.

 Breeding

 Nothing is known about the Sincora antwren's breeding biology.

 Vocalization

 The Sincora antwren's song is a "slow (2 notes/sec) series of very short, very high 'tjew' notes".
 It has "a distinctive two-part alarm call containing more than 2 (rarely only 2) notes".

 Status

 The IUCN did not recognize the Sincora antwren until 2011, when it assessed the species as Near Threatened.
-The species was uplisted to Endangered in 2016.
-Though its range is nominally 3600 km2 it is known from only four locations with an actual area of occupancy of about 40 km2.
-Its population size is not known but is believed to be stable.
+The species was uplisted to Endangered in 2016, and was downlisted to Vulnerable in 2025.
+It has a small range of 2700 km2 and its population size is unknown but is believed to be decreasing.
 The principal threats are mining, logging, and fire, though their relative severity is not known.
-"The protection of part of the species's [sic] range has allowed the recovery of vegetation from mining activities and direct exploitation; however, the species's habitat remains potentially affected by fires".
 Brazilian authorities also consider it Endangered.
 It is "[s]aid to be locally common", and part of its range is protected as Chapada Diamantina National Park.